-North Carolina has two statewide in-home aide programs for those who meet the eligibility requirements—Personal Care Services program (PCS) and Community Alternatives Program for Disabled Adults (CAP-DA).
+North Carolina has two statewide in-home aide programs for those who meet the eligibility requirements—Personal Care Services program (PCS) and Community Alternatives Program (CAP).

 You may also find assistance through your county’s department of social services or the Veterans Administration (VA), a federal-run program.

 PCS recipient profile: BAYADA’s care keeps Joey Green safe at home with his family

 Born with cerebral palsy and bound to a wheelchair, BAYADA client Joey Green, 50, receives care through the PCS program.
 Joey’s BAYADA Home Health Aide Tiffany comes to his home in Shelby, where he lives with his mother Trudy, seven days a week to get Joey up out of bed every morning and help him with things like bathing, grooming, dressing, and getting around.
 Trudy is able to get him into bed at night, but if she didn’t have Tiffany’s help, Trudy wouldn’t be able to take care of Joey at home and would be forced to move him into a nursing facility.